ZeynepKara06/POMODORO-TiMER/README.md

 # POMODORO TİMER
-A simple Pomodoro timer buikt with python to improve producity and practice programming skills.
+A simple Pomodoro timer built with python to improve producity and practice programming skills.

 ## About
 This Python program helps users manage work and break interveals using the classic pomdoro technique.
 This project was created to practice